CDC-IITDH/cdc-placement-website-backend/README.md

 2. Run `python manage.py createsuperuser` to create a user to access the admin panel.
 3. Set up the Username and Password
 4. You can log in and change the database values anytime.

+ # Error
+ 1.make sure that your machine time and google time are same ,if not go to setting of date and time and sync this 2.make sure u have used  same id for both student and Admin that is your iitfh roll_no
+ 3. same client link in .env of frontend or constants.py of bakcend
 ### Deploying

 1. Add the hosted domain name in `ALLOWED_HOSTS` in [settings.py](./CDC_Backend/CDC_Backend/settings.py)